 2010 (A Tribute To Givers)

-This time the gift givers were the focal point of the ad campaign.
-This was the year that John Lewis really started to captivate the public and pull on the old heart strings.
-The cover of Elton John’s ‘Your Song’ captures the emotion of the ad and leaves excited for all the Christmas memories to come.
+This time the gift-givers were the focal point of the ad campaign.
+This was the year that John Lewis really started to captivate the public and pull on the old heartstrings.
+The cover of Elton John’s ‘Your Song’ captures the emotion of the ad and leaves excitement for all the Christmas memories to come.

 2011 (The Long Wait)

-A beautifully shot 90 second ad captured the public’s Christmas cheer.
-The mix of gloomy music, a clear intriguing narrative and on a scale grander than ever before, lead to massive success for the brand.
+A beautifully shot 90-second ad captured the public’s Christmas cheer.
+The mix of gloomy music, a clear intriguing narrative and a scale grander than ever before led to massive success for the brand.

 2012 (Snowpeople In Love)

 Love, it’s what Christmas is all about.
-Emotion, that’s what John Lewis’ Christmas capture and this year was no different.
-Harnessing the feeling of love and making someone happy this Christmas.
+The emotion that’s what John Lewis’ Christmas captured, and this year was no different—harnessing the feeling of love and making someone happy this Christmas.

-The start of John Lewis’ annual emotional roller-coaster saw us explore a snowman searching far and wide to bring his beloved snowwomen a hat, scarf and gloves.
-Again the ad led to a sales increase over the Christmas period and would expect no less by now!
+The start of John Lewis’ annual emotional roller-coaster saw us explore a snowman searching far and wide to bring his beloved snowwoman a hat, scarf and gloves.
+Again, the ad led to a sales increase over Christmas, and I would expect no less by now!

-The ad leaves you in a giving mood and had the public deem the John Lewis Christmas ads as an integral part of the start and meaning of Christmas.
+The ad leaves you in a giving mood and has the public deem the John Lewis Christmas ads as an integral part of the start and meaning of Christmas.
 Take a look and spread a little love this Christmas:https://youtu.be/KOE7-pJIP0k

 2013 (The Bear & The Hare)

-2013, the year John Lewis well and truly took control of the Christmas market.
-What an ad, I’m sure I don’t even need to remind you of what it entails!
+2013 was the year John Lewis well and truly took control of the Christmas market.
+What an ad; I’m sure I don’t even need to remind you of what it entails!

 Through the use of social media, the advert gained exposure and love like never before.
-With the ad being teased before its full reveal, the expectation and anticipation was greater than ever before and I don’t think anyone could not enjoy this ad!
+With the ad being teased before its full reveal, the expectation and anticipation were greater than ever before, and I don’t think anyone could not enjoy this ad!

-It quickly became the companies’ most popular ad campaign.
+It quickly became the company’s most popular ad campaign.
 However, the deaf community couldn’t quite capture the full experience and gave John Lewis a chilly verdict on the matter.

-Action On Hearing Lose contacted John Lewis via Twitter and got just the answer we were all looking for!
-Having realised the need to include deaf people, John Lewis acted quickly and within a week the ad re-aired with subtitles.
-A positive push from for the deaf community, well done guys!
+Action On Hearing Loss contacted John Lewis via Twitter and got just the answer we were all looking for!
+Having realised the need to include deaf people, John Lewis acted quickly, and within a week, the ad was re-aired with subtitles.
+A positive push from the deaf community; well done, guys!

-Relive the emotion of this heart wrenching ad, it’s a tear jerker:
+Relive the emotion of this heart-wrenching ad; it’s a tear-jerker:https://youtu.be/NW2EmATcb6o

 2014 (Monty The Penguin)

-Once again John Lewis created a Christmas advert that would have the tears streaming down your face.
+Once again, John Lewis created a Christmas advert that would have tears streaming down your face.

-Monty the penguin has the love and companionship of his friend Sam but everywhere he goes he sees couples in love.
-He doesn’t have another his or her half.
+Monty, the penguin, has the love and companionship of his friend Sam but everywhere he goes, he sees couples in love.
+He doesn’t have another or her half.
 The emotional narrative really captured the heart of the nation.
 Becoming, by far, John Lewis’ most successful campaign at over 24.8 million views to date on YouTube!
 And a national treasure.

 It’s that time you’ve all been waiting for.
 Let’s not prolong the wait anymore:

 So we have another deep and meaningful ad to celebrate.
-It’s another tearjerker, no doubts about that!
-With just over 12.7 million views in a week, it is once again set to rule the Christmas period and become John Lewis’ most successful Christmas advert to date.
+It’s another tearjerker, no doubt about that!
+With just over 12.7 million views in a week, it is again set to rule the Christmas period and become John Lewis’ most successful Christmas advert.
 Reiterated by the hashtag, encouraging people to share and discuss it via social media.

 But what does this year’s ad actually mean?

-How many of us wish we could all go back to being kids and to never grow up?
+How many of us wish we could all return to being kids and never grow up?

 How many of us wish Christmas wasn’t such a panic anymore?